hs-chae/hs-chae.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a master’s student in Mathematics at Seoul National University, advised by Prof. <a href='https://ernestryu.com/'>Ernest K. Ryu</a>.
+I am a Master’s Student in SNU Math, advised by Prof. <a href='https://ernestryu.com/'>Ernest K. Ryu</a>.

 I am interested in everything at the intersection of artificial intelligence, logic, and mathematics.
 Currently I am working on how approaches from neural theorem proving, large language models and multi-modal intelligence can come together to enhance mathematical reasoning.